leonlonsdale/dotfiles/README.md

 ---

-## Switching to Fish Shell (After Installation)
+## Switching to Fish Shell

-### Use Fish Temporarily (via `.zshrc`)
+### Temporary Switch via `.zshrc`

-Add this line to your `.zshrc` file to load Fish whenever you open a terminal session:
+Add this line to your `.zshrc` to start Fish when opening a terminal:

 ```bash
 echo 'exec fish' >> ~/.zshrc
 ```

-### Make Fish Your Default Shell
+### Setting Fish as Default Shell

-To set Fish as your default shell permanently:
+To permanently switch to Fish:

 ```bash
 chsh -s $(which fish)
 ```

-If Fish is not listed in your `/etc/shells`, add it manually:
+If Fish is not in your `/etc/shells`, add it:

 ```bash
 echo $(which fish) | sudo tee -a /etc/shells
 ```

-To switch back to Zsh:
+To revert to Zsh:

 ```bash
 chsh -s $(which zsh)